-The State of Michigan Project SEARCH is a program that is providing local high school students with disabilities the opportunity to train, gain and maintain employment through businesses and organization opportunities across the nation.
+The state of Michigan (SOM) Project SEARCH is a program that is providing local high school students with disabilities the opportunity to train, gain and maintain employment through businesses and organization opportunities across the nation.
 The state continues to create opportunities for people with disabilities and we look forward to the future growth of Project SEARCH within state government.

 Technology, Management and Budget